 Atlantic White Cedar Swamp Trail at Cape Cod National Seashore

 Cape Cod National Seashore in Massachusetts has several hiking trails.
 Most of the trails are 1-2 miles long and offer a variety of scenery.
-One of the best hikes is the Atlantic White Cedar Swamp trail.
+One of the best hikes on the East Coast is the Atlantic White Cedar Swamp Trail.
 It’s a 1.2-mile loop trail near the Marconi Station Site (just follow the signs as you make your way along Cape Cod).

 The trail is just long enough for kids to feel like they went on an adventure, without them feeling like they’ll be hiking FOREVER!
 From the parking lot, the trail descends through a wooded area toward the White Cedar Swamp.
 Once you get to the swampy area, you don’t have to worry about getting your shoes wet – the area through the swamp is on an elevated boardwalk.
 When you’re done exploring the swamp, follow the trail along the Old Wireless Road back to the parking area.
 There’s some deep sand to walk through, which makes it a little more challenging – but doable for all ages.